 LICQual HACCP Foundation Course

-The LICQual HACCP Foundation Course is a comprehensive and practical training program designed for individuals seeking to understand the fundamentals of Hazard Analysis and Critical Control Points (HACCP) systems.
+The LICQual HACCP Foundation Course provides learners with a comprehensive and practical introduction to the principles of Hazard Analysis and Critical Control Points (HACCP) systems.
+Learners gain essential knowledge and skills to develop, implement, and maintain HACCP-based food safety management systems across production, handling, and distribution processes.

 Course Overview